-My essay, “Multispectral Imaging and Medieval Manuscripts,” will appear in an edited devoted to digital humanities and medieval literature and culture, edited by Jennifer Boyle and Helen Burgess.
-This collection is under contract at Routledge.
+My essay, “Multispectral Imaging and Medieval Manuscripts,” appears in a volume devoted to digital humanities and medieval literature and culture, edited by Jennifer E. Boyle and Helen J. Burgess.
 My essay introduces a new digital approach to medieval manuscripts by summarizing a Mellon-funded project in the digital humanities at Yale University.
 Here’s the opening section:

 Debates in the field of manuscript studies often take the form of disputes over material details that are at least theoretically quantifiable: the curve of an ascender, the shape of a damaged leaf, the color of a paraph mark.
 Until recently, such debates were adjudicated entirely on the basis of comparison by human eyes.
 Paleographical and codicological research along these lines has been transformative: it remains the edifice on which rest all other forms of knowledge about medieval texts.
 Yet human eyes have scientifically well-understood limitations, especially as regards the perception of color.
 Recently, it has become possible to supplement the human eye with a digital one.